LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Related Work

-There are several works that consider both pruning and quantization. \cite{deng2021comprehensive} adapted ADMM optimization with spatio-temporal backpropagation for SNN pruning and quantization.
+There are several works that consider both pruning and quantization. \cite{deng2021comprehensive} adapted alternating direction method of multipliers (ADMM) optimization with spatio-temporal backpropagation for SNN pruning and quantization.
 However, this approach is performed sequentially and may lead to suboptimal results, e.g., the best network architecture for the dense and full-precision model is not necessarily the optimal one after pruning and quantization \cite{wang2020apq}. \cite{rathi2018stdp} presented a joint pruned and quantized SNN with STDP-based learning, but it is limited to a fixed and shallow (two layers) structure.
 Current SNN research lacks a comprehensive approach that simultaneously considers the neural architecture design, pruning and quantization.
 Therefore, we need a solution to jointly optimize these aspects.
 Similar work in ANN needs to train a large supernet and distill a number of smaller sub-networks, followed by training the accuracy predictors and evolutionary search \cite{wang2020apq}.
 The whole training process takes 100 GPU days on V100 GPU.
 Considering that SNNs usually require more training time than ANNs \cite{kim2022neural}, it is not practical to utilize this approach for SNNs.

-In time domain, \cite{li2023input} dynamically determines the number of timesteps during inference on an input-dependent basis.
+In the time domain, \cite{li2023input} dynamically determines the number of timesteps during inference on an input-dependent basis.
 While this work effectively reduces timesteps, it is limited to the inference stage and cannot be optimized together with other training parameters, which also makes it unsuitable for use in NAS.
-In this paper, we will jointly optimize the pruning, mixed-precision quantization, and timestep compression through the NAS framework to develop lightweight and efficient SNNs.
+In this paper, we will jointly optimize the pruning, mixed-precision quantization, and timestep compression through the NAS framework.